Sanfrag/Crave-Saga-Client/README.md

 # Crave Saga NW.js Client

-This repo provides a nw.js wrapper for the game with added QoL features:
+This repo provides a third-party nw.js wrapper for the game with added QoL features:

 * Auto scaling
 * Fullscreen toggling